MinaProtocol/mina/docs/demo.md

 - [Check account balances](#check-account-balances)
 - [Add additional nodes to the network](#add-additional-nodes-to-the-network)

 We'll show some code snippets for each of these actions below.
-If you want a general reference, you can head over to the [docs](TODO).

 #### Check the network status